vuejs/v2.vuejs.org/src/guide/render-function.md

 - `data`: The entire data object passed to the component
 - `parent`: A reference to the parent component

-After adding `functional: true`, updating the render function of our anchored heading component would simply require adding the `options` argument, updating `this.$slots.default` to `options.children`, then updating `this.level` to `options.props.level`.
+After adding `functional: true`, updating the render function of our anchored heading component would simply require adding the `context` argument, updating `this.$slots.default` to `context.children`, then updating `this.level` to `context.props.level`.

 Since functional components are just functions, they're much cheaper to render.
 They're also very useful as wrapper components.
 For example, when you need to: